makyo/writing/work/party/a3-breeding-pair.md

 The scene wasn't coming with him, the couple wasn't moving.
 With the triad broken and his boxes packed, all he had to do was to say goodbye to the life he'd built and the things he'd started to explore, and hope that he'd find more of the same soon.

 There had been some false starts, as there were with any venture.
 The first party he'd found had turned out to be a such a bust that he'd almost given up and gone back to a regular dating scene after that.
-Settling, as he thought of it.
+Settling, as he now thought of it.
 "BDSM party", to some, apparently meant getting *really high* and having *a lot of sex* while seemingly trying to be *as unsafe as possible*.

 Not his bag.

-After that, he'd started asking around rather than simply hunting for them on some of the skeevier sites on the web.
-Having face-to-face conversations seemed to reduce the number of gross parties, even if it meant reducing the overeall number as well..
+After that, he'd started asking around rather than simply hunting for such parties on some of the skeevier sites on the web.
+Having face-to-face conversations seemed to reduce the number of gross entries in the field, even if it meant reducing the overall number as well.

 There were some good times and some awkward times after that, but no downright bad times.
 He'd played a bit here and there, exploring how to engage his dommy side.
-On two occasions he'd even gotten himself delightfully tied up, shibari-style.
+On one occasion he'd even gotten himself delightfully tied up, Shibari-style.

 And always, as he asked around at the parties, people talked in an almost worshipful tone of Joan and Elise's parties, and how well they seemed to run.

 His 'in' had been through Joan herself, let off the leash to go have some fun of her own while Elise had a night of recharging and wine at home.

 Joan and Matthew had gotten to talking after the party --- a long party that was half demonstration, half play --- the two mustelids lounging on a couch.
-It had been too warm (and the couch too messy) to cuddle, but they'd made do with making the gestures, not needing to actually make contact.
+It had been too warm (and the couch too messy) to cuddle, but they'd made do with simply making the gestures, not needing to actually make contact.
 No building up heat while still remaining close felt like a good move.

 She'd asked him if he'd be interesting in coming to a similar party at her place before he'd even put two and two together, and he'd said yes.

-More luck than sense, but that's how it works at the end of BDSM parties.
+More luck than sense, but that's how it works for worn out fools at the end of BDSM parties.

 Joan had given him a feathery kiss to the whiskers at the end of the night and they'd promised to see each other a month and change down the line.
 Matthew had caught the bus home after that.
-Reeking of sex, head buzzy with pleasure and filled with endorphins from the pain (there had been flogging), he thought of that lithe ferret he'd had the chance to close out the evening with.
+Reeking of sex, head buzzy with pleasure and filled with endorphins from the pain (there had been *flogging*), he thought of that lithe ferret he'd had the chance to close out the evening with.
 She was quite out of his league, he was sure, but the kiss and the invitation had him hopeful.

 The next five weeks had been a tortuous slog through work.
 Work itself was picking up, which sucked, and seemed to be getting in the way of all his plans, cancelling at least one tentative date between the two parties.
 Thankfully, the product reveal was two days before the party itself, so perhaps that would be a little treat.
 He suspected he'd need the release by then.